daattali/daattali.github.io/_posts/2015-12-06-building-shiny-apps-tutorial.md

 # Shiny app basics

 Every Shiny app is composed of a two parts: a web page that shows the app to the user, and a computer that powers the app.
 The computer that runs the app can either be your own laptop (such as when you're running an app from RStudio) or a server somewhere else.
 You, as the Shiny app developer, need to write these two parts (you're not going to write a computer, but rather the code that powers the app).
 In Shiny terminology, they are called *UI* (user interface) and *server*.

 UI is just a web document that the user gets to see, it's HTML that you write using Shiny's functions.
-Server is responsible for the logic of the app; it's the set of instructions that tell the web page what to show when the user interacts with the page.
+The UI is responsible for creating the layout of the app and telling Shiny exactly where things go.
+The server is responsible for the logic of the app; it's the set of instructions that tell the web page what to show when the user interacts with the page.

+If you look at [the app we will be building](http://daattali.com/shiny/bcl/), the page that you see is built with the UI code.
+You'll notice there are some controls that you, as the user, can manipulate.
+If you adjust the price or choose a country, you'll notice that the plot and the table get updated.
+The UI is responsible for creating these controls and telling Shiny *where* to place the controls and where to place the plot and table, while the server is responsible for creating the actual plot or the data in the table.

 # Create an empty Shiny app